Mobile menu icon

 Leverhulme Early Career fellowship

 Application process: In preparation for the funder deadline, we invite expressions of interest from those wishing to apply for a Leverhulme Early Career fellowship with our Physics and Astronomy Department.
+This scheme is aimed at Early Career Researchers within the first 4 years since the award of their PhD, and who do not currently hold a full-time permanent position in a UK university.

 "I hold a Leverhulme Trust Early Career Fellowship at The University of Manchester's Department of Physics, focusing on scaling single photon emitters in wide-bandgap semiconductors for next-gen quantum technologies.
 This fellowship enables me to lead my research while benefiting from Manchester's collaborative, world-class facilities and gaining essential academic experience".